Jang-woo-AnnaSoft/execution-state-preflight/README.md

 The specification is the standard.
 Read the skeleton with these gaps in mind.

 - **The verdict says whether to proceed.** The skeleton writes `execution_decision` — `execute`, `ask_user`, `hold`, `deferred` — into the gate's own record, and `executeIfReady` follows it.
 The specification keeps that out of the decision record: the gate records slot states, routes, the count, and unmet items, and the executing party decides and writes its own record.
 After the call the skeleton does write `executed` or `failed`, but as a copy of the gate record with `execution_decision` overwritten, not as the executing party's own record.
 The quick start also branches on the value `runPreflightAndRecord` returns, which the specification (§3.5) says is not separation.
+Under the specification, execution would not proceed from the gate's record; the skeleton keeps that path so the example actually runs.
 - **`verified` mixes confirmation and fulfillment.** On a user checklist item, `verified` means the condition was checked and holds.
 A condition checked and found violated has nowhere to go but `unverified`, which is counted and becomes `ask_user` — a question no answer resolves.
 The specification counts only whether the check happened; a checked condition that prohibits execution is recorded as unmet, outside the count.
 The skeleton's record has no place for unmet items.
 - **`hold` means something else.** In the specification, hold is a checked condition that prohibits execution, recorded as unmet — not a route and not a state.
 The skeleton writes `hold` mostly for configuration and implementation defects (a checklist item without an `id`, `schema_unsupported`, `action_key_failed`, an exception caught by the backstop), which the specification calls definition repair, and for exhausted retries. `payload_invalid` — every slot settled, the assembled object still fails the schema — is the closest the skeleton comes to the specification's hold. `executeIfReady` also returns `status: "held"` for anything other than `execute`, including `ask_user`.
 - **No `null` state.** The specification separates `known` / `null` / `unknown`, where `null` means the lookup ran and confirmed there is nothing there.
 This skeleton has only `known` and `unknown`, so a confirmed absence is indistinguishable from a lookup that never finished.
 Add the third state if you need that distinction; the counter should still count only `unknown`.